 Representatives at institutions participating in the European Council will be responsible for:

-a. promoting and supporting the activities of the European Union Center of the University System of Georgia
+a.

-b. promoting and supporting the EU Studies Certificate program in cooperation the EU Studies Steering Committee and its institutional members
+promoting and supporting the EU Studies Certificate program in cooperation the EU Studies Steering Committee and its institutional members;

-c. facilitating curriculum and faculty development initiatives related to the EU Studies Certificate
+b. facilitating curriculum and faculty development initiatives related to the EU Studies Certificate.

+Article 7: Private Institutions of Higher Education

+7.01 Institutions of higher education that are not unit institutions of the USG are not eligible to be members of the EC.
+The EC is authorized, however, upon an affirmative vote by the membership, to enter into an EC Memorandum of Agreement for Private Institutions with any fully accredited private institution of higher education that has its principal physical campus within the State of Georgia.
+By such agreement, such private institutions may participate in EC study abroad programs via their students and faculty.
+The EC is also authorized to allow a non-voting representative of such participating private institutions to attend and provide non-binding input at EC meetings.

-Article 7: Amending the Bylaws
+Article 8: Amending the Bylaws

-7.01 Amendment of the bylaws can be made during any regularly scheduled meeting of the EC by two-thirds vote of the institutional representatives, provided that proposed amendments are submitted to each member at least thirty days prior to the meeting.
+8.01 Amendment of the bylaws can be made during any regularly scheduled meeting of the EC by two-thirds vote of all institutional representatives, provided that proposed amendments are submitted to each member at least thirty days prior to the meeting.